jbourke16/hyrule-compendium-hub/README.md

 The Hryule Compendium is a comprehensive database containing materials, monsters, equipment, images, and locations from <em>Zelda: Breath of the Wild</em>.

-I pulls from the <a href="https://botw-compendium.herokuapp.com/api">Hyrule Compendium API</a>.
+This site pulls from the <a href="https://botw-compendium.herokuapp.com/api">Hyrule Compendium API</a>.

 ## Directions